Haley and DeSantis quickly tear into each other's records in their head-to-head Republican debate

 A CNN/UNH poll conducted in New Hampshire this week suggested that Haley could be approaching Trump’s top spot in the state.
 About 4 in 10 likely Republican primary voters in New Hampshire chose Trump, while about one-third picked Haley.

-Haley would say a day after her original Civil War comment that “of course” slavery was a root cause.
-But she has been asked repeatedly about the remark, lending more fodder to her opponents.

 DeSantis has been quick to try to turn some of Haley’s words against her.
-He's repeatedly brought up her comment that New Hampshire would “correct” Iowa's results — something that Haley later said was a joke about the rivalry between the two early-voting states.
+He very quickly on Wednesday brought up Haley's comment that New Hampshire would “correct” Iowa's results — something that Haley later said was a joke about the rivalry between the two early-voting states.

 Trump has also ramped up his attacks of Haley as she gets more attention.
 In recent weeks, his campaign has accused her of not being conservative enough on immigration and for proposing, while serving as South Carolina’s governor, to raise the state’s gas tax as part of a broader budget package that ultimately wasn’t adopted.